At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

 - Functionality cookies.

-These are used to recognise you when you return to our respective websites.
+These are used to recognise you when you return to our websites.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 - Targeting cookies.

-These cookies record your visit to our respective websites, the pages you have visited and the links you have followed.
-We will use this information to make our respective websites and the advertising displayed on it more relevant to your interests.
+These cookies record your visit to our websites, the pages you have visited and the links you have followed.
+We will use this information to make our websites and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

 You can find more information about the individual cookies we use and the purposes for which we use them in the table below: